Risk Factors for Lumbar Stenosis

 The risk factors of getting lumbar stenosis rises when you:

 - Are over 50 years old

-- Have an inborn disease that affects the development of bone and muscle
+- Have a genetic disease that affects the development of bone and soft tissue thickening/calcification

-- Have trauma, scoliosis, Spondylolysis and spinal osteoarthritis
+- Have trauma, scoliosis, spondylolysis, spondylolisthesis and spinal osteoarthritis

 - Have a history of spinal injury or lower back surgery

 Lumbar Spinal Stenosis can be diagnosed by identifying its symptoms through a physical examination.
 However, doctors may require imaging tests for confirmation:

 - Myelogram (Uses injected dye to detect changes in nerve structures)

 Depending on the condition's severity, various options to treat lumbar spinal stenosis are available: